centic9/generate-and-send-ssh-key/README.md

 ##### Preconditions

 You need to be able to connect to the remote server with username and password.
-Making this type of connection work is out of scope of this tool.

 ##### Grab it